What is assessment?

-SLOs may be developed at an institutional level (what students are expected to learn college-wide), degree program level (what students are expected to learn within a major, often referred to as PSLOs), or course level (what students are expected to learn in a particular course, often referred to as CLOs).
+SLOs may be developed at an institutional level (what students are expected to learn campus-wide), degree program level (what students are expected to learn within a major, often referred to as PSLOs), or course level (what students are expected to learn in a particular course, often referred to as CLOs).

 Q. What ARE ISLOs?
 How is ISLO assessment different from other types of assessment?

 ISLOs refer to Institutional Student Learning Outcomes.
 ISLOs are knowledge, skills and perspectives all students at an institution are expected to demonstrate at the completion of the degree.
 At SUNY OW, ISLOs include Liberal Education SLOs and other SUNY-prescribed competency student learning outcomes.

 The purpose of ISLO assessment is to evaluate how students are achieving campus-wide liberal education learning goals.